zcao/Bootcamp/Bootcamp.md

 There is a nested for-loop.
-Each outside loop prints a new line and each inner loops prints some starts, the number of starts is the line number itself.
+Each outside loop prints a new line and each inner loops prints some stars, the number of stars is the line number itself.